hirosystems/chainhook/docs/getting-started.md

 # Getting Started

-Chainhook is re-org aware transaction indexing engine for Stacks and Bitcoin.
+Chainhook is a re-org aware transaction indexing engine for Stacks and Bitcoin.
 It can extract data from blockchains based on a predicate definition.
 Chainhook can be used as a development tool and a service.

 - Chainhook as a development tool
 - Chainhook as a service